 Even men used to darken their eyelashes

-Today if a man uses mascara, we may feel a bit weird but back in those days, it was very common for men to darken their eyelashes.
+Today, if a man uses mascara, we may feel a bit weird but back in those days, it was very common for men to darken their eyelashes.
 During 3500 BC to 2500 BC, men used kohl and ointments to darken their eyelashes in Egypt.
 The compound also protected their eyes from the burning rays of the sun.
-Women in Egypt used malachite on their eyelashes since they believed it was aphrodisiac.
-If this was the case even now, the sales of the best over the counter mascara would be soaring high.
+Women in Egypt used malachite on their eyelashes since they believed it was an aphrodisiac.
+If this was the case now, the sales of the best over the counter mascara would be soaring high.

 The belief that connected sex and eyelashes

 Just like the women in Egypt, Roman ladies also believed that there was a connection between sex and thick eyelashes.
-Pliny the Elder, a Roman philosopher wrote that lashes would fall out if one has excessive sex, somewhere around 753 BC to 476 AD.
-Due to this popular belief, women would try to darken their eyelashes and take good care of them in order to protect their chastity.
+Pliny the Elder, a Roman philosopher, wrote that lashes would fall out if one has excessive sex, somewhere around 753 BC to 476 AD.
+Due to this popular belief, women would try to darken their eyelashes and take good care of them to protect their chastity.
 So, thick and dark eyelashes were not just a beauty trait but also something that judged a woman’s character.

 Pluck them all

 Imagine a face without any eyelashes or eyebrows.
 Wouldn’t that be weird?
 During the time between 1066 and 1485, women used to remove all their eyelashes and eyebrows because it was believed that the forehead was the most attractive part of a woman’s body!
-Removing eyelashes and eyebrows would help in emphasizing on the forehead.
+Removing eyelashes and eyebrows would help in emphasizing the forehead.
 Please don’t do that if you’re living in 2018 though.

 The Elizabeth era

-We may try to copy the trends introduced by Ariana Grande and Kylie Jenner but back in the 1533 to 1603 period, everyone tried to copy Queen Elizabeth.
+We may try to copy the trends introduced by Ariana Grande and Kylie Jenner, but back in the 1533 to 1603 period, everyone tried to copy Queen Elizabeth.
 Her red colored hair and eyelashes were a huge hit among women.
 Since dying eyelashes weren’t something that was accepted commonly, women used to secretly dye them with the help of berry juice and soot from the fireplace.
-Wow, now isn’t that some serious fangirling?
+Wow, isn’t that some serious fangirling?